sampsyo/cs6120/content/blog/2020-12-09-slp/index.md

 - At the time, several architectures had different implementations of vector instructions.
 Additionally, they don't have first party support but use a side-unit to achieve this.
 - At the time, there was a lack of support for proper packing/unpacking.
-  Additionally, you can't move values between scalar and vector registers, forcing you to use memory.
+You couldn't move values between scalar and vector registers, forcing you to use memory.

 Looking to future work, LLVM [implemented](https://llvm.org/docs/Vectorizers.html#the-slp-vectorizer) the SLP